AcademySoftwareFoundation/tac/tools/web_conferencing_zoom.md

 **NOTE:** You can find these actions when clicking on the **more** or **"..."** options after scrolling over the participant's name/information.

 Make sure whoever is running your meeting is equipped with the proper knowledge and skills.
 Hosts must be comfortable using these moderation tools and the Zoom settings.
-If you have any questions or concerns, reach out to the [LF Staff], and they can provide further guidance and training.
+If you have any questions or concerns, reach out to the [LF Staff][Support Request], and they can provide further guidance and training.

 #### Related moderation documentation

-- Zoom has [documentation on how to use its moderation tools][].
+- Zoom has [documentation on how to use thier moderation tools][].

 #### Escalating and/Reporting a Problem